COVID-19 Safety Plan

 The Library has instituted an Action Plan for persons presenting with COVID-19 symptoms.

-Advice to staff and volunteers
+Information & Training for staff and volunteers

 Conditions of entry